The Warmest Spot on Lake Michigan!

 Miles of Lake Michigan Beaches!
 Our pristine Lake Michigan shoreline is the pride of Harbor Country.

-Anchored by two major public beaches, the New Buffalo public beach, and Warren Dunes State park beach are both rated among Lake Michigan’s best beaches.
-Warren Dunes with 1,950 acres lies on the northern end of Harbor Country in Sawyer.
+Anchored by the New Buffalo public beach to the south and Warren Dunes State lies on the northern end of Harbor Country in Sawyer.

-Rip currents are powerful, channeled currents of water flowing away from shore – they can be very dangerous!
-Rip currents typically extend from the shoreline, through the surf zone, and past the line of breaking waves.
-Rip currents can occur at any beach with breaking waves, including the Great Lakes.
-As waves travel from deep to shallow water, they will break near the shoreline.
-When waves break strongly in some locations and weakly in others, this can cause circulation cells which are seen as rip currents: narrow, fast-moving belts of water traveling offshore.
-Safety tips for Rip Currents are provided at all Harbor Country beaches.
-It cannot be stressed enough that even experienced swimmers can be caught in rip currents.
+Rip currents are dangerous, powerful, channeled currents of water flowing away from shore.
+They can occur at any beach on Lake Michigan.
+As waves travel from deep to shallow water, they break strongly in some locations and weakly in others, this can cause circulation cells which are seen as rip currents: narrow, fast-moving belts of water traveling offshore.
+Safety tips for rip currents are provided at all Harbor Country beaches.
+Even experienced swimmers can be caught in rip currents!

-Safety Chikaming and New Buffalo Townships have initiated a safety location system for the Lake Michigan shoreline.
-There are blue fiberglass markers installed approximately every one tenth of a mile along the shoreline.
-Blue beach markers start at the 7.8 mile mark and extend to the 14.7 mile mark.
+Beach Safety Location System Blue beach markers are installed every one tenth of a mile along the Lake Michigan shoreline.
+Starting at the 7.8 mile mark and extending to the 14.7 mile mark.
 These markers are coordinated to the Berrien County 911 system for faster emergency response in the event of a mishap.
-You can also access the local emergency center on your cell phone by dialing 866-630-7679.
+You can also call the local emergency center 866-630-7679.